theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 ![A block diagram of a DCO-based synth](/static/juno/dco-block.png)

 Sound generation starts with a *square* wave controlled by the microntroller and then goes through a series of *waveshapers* which generates a *ramp/sawtooth* waveform, a *sub* waveform (which is a square wave at half the frequency), and a *pulse* waveform.
-The frequency of the square wave controlled by the microcontroller determines the frequency/note that the oscillator plays.
+The frequency of the clock determines the frequency/note that the oscillator plays.

-This is in contrast to a common design for a voltage-controlled oscillator (*VCO*) where a CPU isn't necessarily required, instead it uses analog circuitry to create a *control voltage* which determines the oscillator's frequency:
+This is in contrast to a common design for a voltage-controlled oscillator (*VCO*) where a CPU isn't required.
+Instead, it uses analog circuitry to create a *control voltage* which determines the oscillator's frequency:

 ![A block diagram of a VCO-based synth](/static/juno/vco-block.png)